-Mr. Chen Yeung Tak ( 陳 仰 德 ), aged 34, is our independent non-executive Director and was appointed to our Board on 1 December 2017.
+Mr. Chen Yeung Tak (陳仰德), aged 36, is our independent non-executive Director and was appointed to our Board on 1 December 2017.
 Mr. Chen has over 12 years of experience in accounting, auditing and financial management.
 From 2013 until 2015, he was the accounting manager of PYI Corporation Limited, the shares of which were listed on the Stock Exchange (stock code: 0498).
 From January 2018 until now, Mr. Chen is also an independent non-executive director of Gain Plus Holdings Limited, the shares of which were listed on the Stock Exchange (stock code: 8522).
-From March 2015 until presently, he is the financial controller and company secretary of Kingland Group Holdings Ltd, the shares of which are listed on the Stock Exchange (stock Exchange (stock code: 1751).
+He is also an independent non-executive director of DT Capital Limited, the shares of which were listed on the Stock Exchange (stock code: 0356) since July 2019.
+From March 2015 until presently, he is the financial controller and company secretary of Kingland Group Holdings Ltd, the shares of which are listed on the Stock Exchange (stock code: 1751).